Smart meters explained

 SMETS2 meters will be fully compatible with the network.
 BEIS said that, with the smart meter data and communications network live, 'energy suppliers can start rolling out the next generation of smart meters, putting households and businesses in control of their energy use'.

-The organisation responsible for telling us all about smart meters, Smart Energy GB, the body responsible for consumer awareness of smart meters, ran a survey which found 85% of people with a smart meter said they had changed the way they do things at home to use less energy.
+The organisation responsible for telling us all about smart meters, Smart Energy GB, ran a survey that found 85% of people with a smart meter said they had changed the way they do things at home to use less energy.

-But the same research found that 95% of people who don’t have a smart meter but know what one is had done the same in the last six months.
+But the same research found that 95% of people who don’t have a smart meter, but know what one is, had done the same in the last six months.

 The nationwide installation of smart meters is a key part of the shift from standard, passive electricity grids to 'smart grids'.
 Smart grids use digital technology to better manage electricity demand and production, and will be able to communicate directly with 'smart' homes or appliances, and offer more flexible tariffs.